 Q: How do I search for strings with Corpus Presenter?

 A: The first thing is to load a corpus, say the test corpus referred to above, or any set of files which you select from a directory listing.
-Then you can either choose the option Search, Basic search (Alt-L) or the option Search, Advanced search Level (Ctrl-L) or click on the tool button with either the magnifying glass or the binoculars.
+Then you can either choose the option Search, Quick search (Alt-L) or the option Search, Advanced search Level (Ctrl-L) or click on the tool button with either the magnifying glass or the binoculars.
 With the first option a window opens and you can type anything (string, word or phrase) which you wish to look for.
 The returns can be stored in a list and then copied from there to any of a number of destinations.
 In the second case you shift to the advanced search level.
 You see the current text and on the top of the screen various options pertaining to retrieval operations are available.
 The most important one to begin with is that labelled Parameters which opens a large window in which you can specify the various parameters for a search such as the strings to be located, the range of texts, the nature and expected distribution of strings in a text, etc.

 There are a large number of options available on the retrieval level, e.g. you can specify exactly how the retrieval information is arranged which is returned by Corpus Presenter.
 It is important to take time to explore the options put at your disposal here in order to grasp the real potential of the program.